ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-clean-up-with-scope-destroy.md

-# TODO: Clean up with the scope destroy event
+# Clean up tasks and resources before a scope is removed

 ## Problem

+You

 ## Solution